Advertisement

 If you don’t know how to use the OBD-II scanner, a mechanic will use the OBD-II scanner to retrieve the DTC and inspect your engine, emissions control systems, and other components.
 They may also perform a road test to verify the issue and determine the severity of the problem.

-Recommended: P0116 Code: Definition, Symptoms and How to Fix ECT Error Code
+Recommended: Error P0123 Code – Definition, Causes and How to Fix it

 If it’s a minor issue, such as a faulty spark plug, an open gas cap, or a clogged oil filter, then the mechanic may be able to repair it quickly and cheaply.